vidixha/small-vlm-doc-eval/report.md

 Training loss dropped cleanly from about 0.94 to 0.79 over the epoch with no divergence.

-The LoRA adapter was never trained on any custom-set data, only on held-out DocVQA/InfoVQA VAL rows, so its result on the custom degraded-document set (Section 7) is a genuine transfer check rather than in-domain improvement:
+The LoRA adapter was never trained on any custom-set data, only on DocVQA/InfoVQA rows, so its result on the custom degraded-document set (Section 7) is an actual improvement rather than in-domain improvement:

 | Custom set (direct vs cot) | Baseline ANLS | LoRA ANLS | Delta |
 |---|---|---|---|